-Aker BP is operator and holds an 80 percent interest in Frosk with Vår Energi AS as a 20 percent partner
+Aker BP is operator and holds an 80 percent interest in Bøyla with Concedo AS as partner (20 percent interest).

-3.1.6 Skogul
+3.1.5 Skogul

 The Skogul oil field is located approximately 40 km north of Alvheim in block 25/1 under PL460 in the Central Viking Graben in the Norwegian North Sea and consists of Eocene Balder and Frigg Formation deep marine deposited sandstones.
 Figure 3.6 shows the location of the discovery.
-The water depth is about 107 m in the area, and the crest of the structure is estimated to be at 2,097 m TVD MSL.
+The water depth is about 107 metres in the area, and the crest of the structure is estimated to be at 2097 metres TVD MSL.